To freeze the slideshow, click any thumbnail below. All photos courtesy of NASA.

-training for our 56-day mission to America's first Space Station.
-We are scheduled to
+training for our 56-day mission to America's first space station.
+We were scheduled to

-launch in July of 1973 and we will have been training for over two years learning
+launch in July of 1973 after training for over two years.
+We learned

-all we need to know about living for two months in space and operating all the equipment
+all we needed to know about living for two months in space and operating all the equipment

 July 28, 1973, and it's a beautiful day for a launch.